github/maintainermonth/content/events/osparty_israel.md

 ---
 title: 'Open-source party with the Israel OS community'
 metaTitle: 'Open-source party with the Israel OS community'
 metaDesc: 'Open-source parties are part of our OS community tradition.
-Everyone comes up and introduces themselves in the context of open-source.
+Everyone joins our Discord video meeting and introduces themselves in the context of open-source.
 Working together to figure out how each one can proceed and how to make connections with each participant.'
 date: '05/30'
 UTCStartTime: '17:00'
 UTCEndTime: '20:00'